UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Energy Balance SUEWS Database Manager.rst

         This combobox can be used for two purposes: *1*.
 To retrive infomation regarding an urban typology and *2*.
 To use a typology as base when creating a new typology.

     * Name:
-        Mane of new typology to be added into the database.
+        Name of new typology to be added into the database.

     * Geographic Origin (if applicable):
         Location where this typology exist.
 Specify by country first, then more details if needed